billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 ---
+title: Dive into VuePress with Plugin APIs
 layout: PostWithDiagram
 date: 2019-9-8
-tag:
+tags:
   - Vue
   - VuePress
   - JavaScript
 summary: The most important change in VuePress 1.x is Pluggable.
 It flashed on my mind that if I figure out the execution sequence of all the plugin APIs and what is really executed, maybe it's a special approach to understand the ins and outs of how VuePress works.
 ---

-# Dive into VuePress with Plugin APIs

 [繁體中文](/zh/2019/09/08/dive-into-vuepress-with-plugin-apis/) | English